 Pursuant to the Assignment Agreement, EESI conveyed to EPMI that certain Regulatory Receivable (as defined in the Assignment Agreement) effective as of December 31, 2000.

-Having acknowledged that the representatives of EESI and EPMI intended the conveyance of the Regulatory Receivable to include any and all EESI receivables associated with the PX Credits (as defined in the Assignment Agreement) when and after such receivables are accrued for financial reporting purposes, we hereby agree that the definition of "Regulatory Receivable" is hereby amended to include any and all accrued receivables of EESI arising from the PX Credits.
-EESI shall notify EPMI from time to time of the amount of the monthly accrued receivables.
+Having acknowledged that the representatives of EESI and EPMI intended the conveyance of the Regulatory Receivable to include any and all EESI receivables associated with the PX Credits (as defined in the Assignment Agreement) when and after such receivables are accrued for financial reporting purposes, we hereby agree that the definition of "Regulatory Receivable" is hereby amended to include any and all past and future accrued receivables of EESI arising from the PX Credits.
+EESI shall notify EPMI from time to time of the amount of the accrued Regulatory Receivable.

 Please acknowledge our understanding to the above by returning an executed copy of this letter to me.